Purley rail crash

 The Purley station rail crash was a train collision that occurred just to the north of Purley railway station in the London Borough of Croydon on Saturday 4 March 1989, leaving five dead and 88 injured.
-The collision was caused by the driver of one of the trains passing a signal at danger; he pleaded guilty to manslaughter and was sentenced to 12 months in prison plus six months suspended, although this was reduced to four months upon appeal, and in 2007 overturned.
-The Department of Transport report noted that the signal had a high incidence of being passed at danger and recommended that an automatic train protection system should be introduced without delay and in the interim a repeater for the signal that had been passed be installed.
+The collision was caused by the driver of one of the trains passing a signal at danger; he pleaded guilty to manslaughter and was sentenced to 12 months in prison plus six months suspended, although this was reduced to four months upon appeal, and overturned in 2007.
+The Department of Transport report noted that the signal had a high incidence of being passed at danger, and recommended that an automatic train protection system should be introduced without delay, and that in the interim a repeater for the signal that had been passed be installed.

 Collision

 On 4 March 1989 the 12:50 Horsham to London Victoria, consisting of a four-car class 423 electric multiple unit no. 3441, stopped at Purley railway station.
-As it left the station, it crossed from the slow line to the fast line as scheduled and at 13:39 was struck from behind by the following 12:17 Littlehampton to London Victoria, consisting of four-car class 421 units nos.
-1280 and 1295 (for a total of eight cars).
+As it left the station, it crossed from the slow line to the fast line as scheduled, and at 13:39 was struck from behind by the following 12:17 Littlehampton to London Victoria, consisting of four-car class 421 units nos.
+1280 and 1295 (a total of eight cars).
 The first six coaches of the Littlehampton train left the track and came off the embankment, killing five passengers and injuring 88.